jfischoff/distributed-flow/README.md

 `dflow` manages multiple versions of the same `Target`'s `Process`es on a clusters of `Node`s.

-`dflow` reads the cabal file, and by convention looks for an executable named the same as the library.
+`dflow` reads a package file and produces a `Target`.
 The `dflow` backends can deploy one or more of a executable, a library and source.

 ```haskell
 type Target = OneOrMoreOf Executable Library Source